Computational resources in Boulder Opal

 Upscaling worker machines

-For upscaling, a new worker machine spins up when a task is in the queue for more than 30 seconds.
-For example, in the case of a calculate_optimization with optimization_count=10, the first worker machine would pick the first optimization task.
+If there are outstanding queued tasks, your Boulder Opal environment will upscale by spinning up new worker machines.
+A machine will spin up when a task is in the queue for more than 30 seconds.
+For example, in the case of a boulderopal.run_optimization calculation with optimization_count=10 the first worker machine would pick the first task.
 And after every 30 seconds if there are outstanding tasks in the queue, a new worker machine will spin up to handle the outstanding tasks.
 If each optimization takes about five minutes to run, the system by the end would have spun up 10 worker machines.
 This is because at every 30 second interval there would always be a task outstanding in the queue.
-Please note that, in this scenario, it would take longer for the calculation to complete than if there were already 10 workers spun up and ready.
-To reduce wait time it is better to pre-provision the worker machines as described below.
+Note that, in this scenario, it would take longer for the calculation to complete than if there were already 10 workers spun up and ready.
+To reduce wait time you can pre-provision the worker machines.

 Pre-provisioning worker machines

-Using the qctrl.request_machines method you can choose to avoid default upscaling in your environment.
+Using the boulderopal.cloud.request_machines function, you can choose to avoid default upscaling in your environment.
 With this method, you can request the number of worker machines that need to be online before you start processing your calculations.

-where number_of_machines is the number of machines requested to be online (with the maximum set to the number of machines allocated in your plan).
+where machine_count is the number of machines requested to be online (with the maximum set to the number of machines allocated in your plan).

 For example,